P-Lavanya-R/Leap_Year_calculator/README.md

 Leap Year Calculator
-This is a simple Python program to check whether a year is a leap year or not.
+A Python program to check whether a year is a leap year or not.
 -------------------------------------------------------------------------------
 How it works
 A year is a leap year if: